-Our Engineering, Drainage and Water Team respond to a range of incidents relating to flooding and watercourse pollution within the district.
+Our Environmental Protection & Drainage Team respond to a range of incidents relating to flooding and watercourse pollution within the district.

 Rural drainage and trade effluent